RobynLlama/CodeTalker/README.md

 **Special Thanks**: ButteredLilly for initial inspiration for the delivery method, thanks!

+## Warning

+Whenever a packet version update is applied you will be unable to communicate with clients not running the same version as you.
+If you are not seeing other user's packets then ensure you are running the latest version of CodeTalker!

 ## Features

 - Define custom packet classes by inheriting from `PacketBase`.